mainmatter/playbook/project-flow/full-service/README.md

 ### Scoping

-Once we defined what will be built in the conception stage, we will define the scope for the current increment of the application, explicitly listing the features and flows that will be included in the increment, as well as the ones that will not be included.
+Once we defined what will be built in the conception stage, we will define the scope for the current increment of the application, explicitly listing the user stories that will be included in the increment, as well as the ones that will not be included.
 Software projects are highly dynamic and the bigger the scope of a project, the easier it can get off course, resulting in delays and budget overruns.
 By limiting the scope we minimize complexity and thus risk.

-For each of the features we are including in the scope, we will look for potential to break those down into smaller increments so that a simple version of a feature can be built first which is then extended incrementally.
-That helps to further minimize complexity and risk and allows to decide between having simple version of more features or complete versions of less features later in the process.
-We will write each of these down along with the description of the feature from the previous step.
+For each of the user stories we are including in the scope, we will look for potential to break those down into smaller increments so that a simple version of a user story can be built first which is then extended incrementally.
+That helps to further minimize complexity and risk and allows to decide between having simple version of more user stories or complete versions of less user stories later in the process.
+We will write each of these down along with the description of the user story from the previous step.

-Once all stakeholders agree on a set of features and possibly increments for each of them, we bundle those up and estimate a rough timeline so that everyone has an idea for the general timing of the project.
+Once all stakeholders agree on a set of user stories and possibly increments for each of them, we bundle those up and estimate a rough timeline so that everyone has an idea for the general timing of the project.
 None of what's planned is irrevocable though and neither is the estimate more than an assessment based on